Best Practices When Using Encryption

 Full information on Encryption requirements at CUMC can be found within the IT Policies, Procedures and Guidelines area of our website.
 The information and instructions here are for general use, anyone connecting to Medical Center resources must be aware of all requirements and be sure that they are in compliance.

-In compliance with the Columbia University Data Classification Policy you are required to protect any CUMC confidential and sensitive data with encryption; this includes both highly and moderately sensitive files such as internal memos and reports.
+In compliance with the Columbia University Data Classification Policy you are required to protect any sensitive data with encryption.
 Methods for file sharing and transfer include:

 Additional Guidelines and Requirements

 - If you are traveling, it is recommended that you email the file to your Columbia.edu account in case you lose your USB key or it gets damaged during travel.
 Be sure to follow Email Use requirements.